-As an upcoming feature, we will have a newsletter that will send to subscribers once per week that will list the latest additions to the SFR Station website.
+We have a newsletter that will send to subscribers once per week that will list the latest additions to the SFR Station website.
 This will be free of charge for both readers and authors.
-We plan to have this up and running in March 2019.

 How Can I Get My Book Removed?

-We will also have a form for you to fill out to remove books from this site on or around March 15, 2019.
+We also have a form for you to fill out to remove books from this site.
+Please use the contact form to alert us.

 Who Are You?

-I’m a self-published author with a love for Science Fiction Romance, who understands how hard it can be for authors in this genre to get exposure.
+Hi!
+I’m S. J. Pajonas, and I’m a self-published author with a love for Science Fiction Romance.
+I completely understand how hard it can be for authors in this genre to get exposure, so I took over this website with the express purpose of bringing more readers to this awesome genre.
 You can learn more about me at https://www.spajonas.com/about/

 What is Science Fiction Romance?